-Due to decommissioning activities, road traffic at the facility is greatly reduced.
-Despite the reduction in traffic, the following dust control measures are typically implemented for roads in active use for CCR management activities at the facility.
+The following dust control measures are typically implemented for roads in active use for CCR management activities at the facility.

-- Vehicle speed limits are enforced to reduce dust mobilization. - During high wind conditions, operations and related traffic may be reduced or halted. - During non-freezing weather, unpaved roads at the Facility are sprayed when truck traffic is planned/anticipated.
+- Reduced vehicle speed limits are enforced to reduce dust mobilization. - Enclosed tank trailers will normally be used to carry fly ash. - During high wind conditions, operations and related traffic may be reduced or halted. - Prior to transportation, if needed, CCR may be covered using tarps to reduce the potential for CCR becoming airborne during truck transport.
+If tarps are not practical or dusting is observed, water may be added to CCR prior to transportation. - During non-freezing weather, unpaved roads at the facility are sprayed multiple times per day using water trucks.